Identify Problems Using Properties, Estimated Annotations and Insights

 Insights in the Deepchecks system help identify groups of interactions with low scores and shared characteristics.
 They include Recommendations for improving LLM-based applications and Weak Segments showing subgroups with consistently poor annotations.
 For more details, see the Root Cause Analysis (RCA).

-For example, we can see that while both v1_gpt3.5 and v2_improved_IR versions contain samples that triggered the “Irrelevant Retrieval” Recommendations, version v2_improved_IR alone contains output answers that activated 2 more rule Recommendations - “Hallucination” and “Irrelevant Retrieval”.
+For example, we can see that while both v1 and v2_improved_IR versions contain samples that triggered the “Irrelevant Retrieval” Recommendations, version v2_improved_IR alone contains output answers that activated 2 more rule Recommendations - “Hallucination” and “Irrelevant Retrieval”.

-Updated 3 months ago
+Updated 18 days ago